Bluetooth/Ethernet wireless module, 2.1+EDR/4.0, PAN P2P, internal antenna, IP65, 9 V DC ... 30 V DC, M12 connection, WEB, AT-commands and mode button

 Industrial Wireless enables secure and reliable wireless connections for industrial applications.
-Depending on requirements, use IWLAN or Bluetooth for real-time communication, WirelessHART for the process industry, or Trusted Wireless 2.0 for large distances.
-Our wireless solutions comprise access points and clients, as well as suitable antennas and cables.More information
+Depending on requirements, use IWLAN or Bluetooth for real-time communication, NearFi for close-proximity applications, or LoRaWAN and Trusted Wireless for great distances.
+Our wireless solutions are comprised of access points and clients, as well as suitable antennas and cables.More information

 Radioline - I/O extension module, 8 digital transistor outputs (30.5 V DC/200 mA)

 Antenna cable for control cabinet feed-through, outside diameter: 3.2 mm (0.126 in.), inner conductor: stranded, attenuation: 0.6 / 0.9 / 1.4 dB at 0.9 / 2.4 / 5.8 GHz, connection: N (female) -> RSMA (male), cable length: 0.5 m (1.6 ft.)

 Wireless MUX set, two modules with 16 digital inputs and outputs and 2 analog inputs and outputs (0 ...
 20 mA, 0 ...
 10 V) each, RSMA (female) antenna connection, incl. omnidirectional antennas with 1.5 m cable